krichey15/lab-01-node-ecosystem/lab-kylerichey/README.md

  - Has an airty of 1
  - Takes in a string.
- - Returns "Hello " + (string)
+ - Returns "Hello " + string
- - Returns null of input is not a string.
+ - Returns null if input is not a string.

 ----------